-This is an open access journal which means that all content is freely available without charge to the user or his/her institution.
+The Liceo Journal of Higher Education Research is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
-Presentation of contributions to Advancing Education Research is made possible by copyright transfer of the authors to Advancing Education Research.
+Presentation of contributions to Liceo Journal of Higher Education Research (LJHER) is made possible by copyright transfer of the authors to Liceo Journal of Higher Education Research (LJHER).
 All other elements of the journal including its name, structure, and organization are also protected by copyright and are the property of Liceo de Cagayan University.